lantudou/mask2former_trt/README.md

 ![中文README](README_CN.md)
 ### Key Highlights
 * The PyTorch model is directly converted to a native model built using the TensorRT API, rather than using torch_tensorrt.
 The converted model can run completely independently of PyTorch.
-* Pure Python implementation for easy one-click conversion.
+* Pure Python implementation, seamlessly integrated with the original repository, easy to use with one-click conversion and personalized model configuration files.
 * A good example of using torch2trt to convert complex PyTorch models.
 * Future updates will support more features.